 This whole idea came from a recent visit to a rental property with a friend.
 I, the moral support visiting during my lunch hour, watched as the leasing agent inquired further about my friend’s current property.
 It seemed so simple; asking outright about the competition, and yet it worked.
 My friend gladly offered detail after detail of her current residence, including how much she pays in rent and the offer she was given at signing.
 She even told the leasing agent why she initially chose that the property and more importantly, her reasons for leaving.

-We often forget that our prospects are not the ambassadors of the competition, and that sometimes, the only stake they hold in their current complex is that it is a place to live for a few months.
+We often forget that our prospects are not the ambassadors of the competition.
+Sometimes, the only stake they hold in their current complex is that they live there.
 Once you’ve signed the prospect to your property, you’ll have a better understanding of what they need, and after employing your fail-safe resident retention tactics, they’ll feel right at home.

 So next time you’re giving a prospect a tour, feel it out.
-If the prospect seems open to the conversation, then unleash your inner detective and let the investigation begin!
+If the prospect seems open to the conversation, then unleash your inner detective and ask the right question!